 There are a number of ways to pay for rehab such as:

 - Insurance: You can inquire with your insurance company about the coverage.
 Some Austin rehab facilities also accept public insurance such as Medicaid.

 - Loans: The main goal is to recover from the addiction.
 Therefore, based on your financial circumstances and credit, you may be able to take a loan to help you pay for the fees at an Austin treatment center.

 - Grants and Scholarships: You can apply for a grant through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This will help fund your treatment if you’re struggling to obtain financing or if you don’t have insurance.
 Through SAMHSA’s website, you can find out if you qualify to receive a grant.

-- Sliding Scale: Alcohol treatment centers Austin and Austin rehabilitation centers for drug abuse know how hard it can be to afford treatment.
+- Sliding Scale: Alcohol treatment and rehabilitation centers for drug abuse know how hard it can be to afford treatment.
 Often, they’re willing to offer you a personalized payment option depending on your financial status and income.
 The sliding scale is designed to encourage people with a low socioeconomic status to get the addiction treatment they need.